wayoda/LedControl/README.md

 ## Documentation

-Documentation for the library is on the [Github Project Pages](http://noah1510.github.io/LedController/)
+Documentation for the library is on the [Github Project Pages](http://noah1510.github.io/LedController/index.html).
+It is available in [German](http://noah1510.github.io/LedController/german/index.html) and [English](http://noah1510.github.io/LedController/english/index.html).

 ## Download